Center for Inclusive Excellence

 First Hounds will:

-- Empower first-generation students to take on leadership roles and to identify needs for their community.
+• Empower first-generation students to take on leadership roles and to identify the needs of their community.

 First Generation Student Union